Antigua and Barbuda: Pre-colonial period

-European arrival and slavery
+European rule and slavery

 Christopher Columbus was the first European to sight the islands in 1493.
-The Spanish did not colonise Antigua until after a combination of European and African diseases, malnutrition, and slavery eventually extirpated most of the native population; smallpox was probably the greatest killer.
+The Spanish did not colonise Antigua until after a combination of European and African diseases, malnutrition, and slavery eventually extirpated most of the Native population; smallpox was probably the greatest killer.

 The English settled on Antigua in 1632; Christopher Codrington settled on Barbuda in 1685.
 Tobacco and then sugar was grown, worked by a large population of slaves transported from West Africa, who soon came to vastly outnumber the European settlers.

-Colonial era

 The English maintained control of the islands, repulsing an attempted French attack in 1666.
 The brutal conditions endured by the slaves led to revolts in 1701 and 1729 and a planned revolt in 1736, the last led by Prince Klaas, though it was discovered before it began and the ringleaders were executed.
 Slavery was abolished in the British Empire in 1833, affecting the economy.
 This was exacerbated by natural disasters such as the 1843 earthquake and the 1847 hurricane.
 Mining occurred on the isle of Redonda, however, this ceased in 1929 and the island has since remained uninhabited.

 Part of the Leeward Islands colony, Antigua and Barbuda became part of the short-lived West Indies Federation from 1958 to 1962.
 Antigua and Barbuda subsequently became an associated state of the United Kingdom with full internal autonomy on 27 February 1967.
 The 1970s were dominated by discussions as to the islands' future and the rivalry between Vere Bird of the Antigua and Barbuda Labour Party (ABLP) (Premier from 1967 to 1971 and 1976 to 1981) and the Progressive Labour Movement (PLM) of George Walter (Premier 1971–1976).
 Eventually, Antigua and Barbuda gained full independence on 1 November 1981; Vere Bird became prime minister of the new country.
 The country opted to remain within the Commonwealth, retaining Elizabeth II as head of state, with the first governor, Sir Wilfred Jacobs, as governor-general.
 Succeeding Wilfred Jacobs were James Carlisle (1993–2007), Louise Lake-Tack (2007–2014), and the present since 2014 being Rodney Williams.